 During his freshman season at Bishop Meige High School in Kansas, he stood at 6'10".
 He was eligible to play for the varsity team during his sophomore season.

 He was born in Sudan, and subsequently raised in Overland Park, Kansas.
+He began dating Mulan Hernandez in 2021.

 In the New York Times article profiling him, he stated his admiration for his humanitarian father, Manute, and recounted his charmed relationship with him.